Republic of Estonia e-Residency logo

 If you’re not planning to reside in France – which means spending more than 183 days per year there – then no visa or residence permit is required to register a company.

 If you do want to live and work in France as a business owner, the process is more involved.
 Non-EU nationals must obtain either an "entrepreneur/profession libérale" residence permit, or a Passeport Talent permit under the "business founder" or "innovative project" category.
 To qualify, your business activity must be economically viable, be your principal activity, and correspond to your qualifications or professional experience.
 A standard salaried worker permit does not allow company creation or independent activity.
-Founders who hold one must switch status before they can legally operate a business, which creates a practical bottleneck for anyone looking to keep a job while getting started on your own business.
+Founders who hold one must switch status before they can legally operate a business, which creates a practical bottleneck for anyone looking to keep a job while getting started on their own business.

 There is one important step of the process to consider before starting a business in France as a foreigner.
 France has a number of possible company structures, but the main options as a foreign founder are: